WHY SHOULD I JOIN THE TRINIDAD & TOBAGO CHAMBER OF INDUSTRY AND COMMERCE?

 The DRC offers mediation and arbitration services, meeting facilitation, dispute resolution design systems and also offers a wide range of training programmes.
 For more information click here to go to the page: Dispute Resolution Centre Or call 637-6966, extension 1301 or email: email@example.com (Michelle)

 CERTIFICATES OF ORIGIN:

-This document is required by foreign governments to declare that goods in a particular international shipment are of a certain origin.
-Certificates of Origin are also be used to satisfy buyers that the products being exported are wholly obtained, produced or manufactured in a certain country.
-Customs offices use this document to determine whether or not a preferential duty rate applies on the products being imported and whether a shipment may be legally imported during a specific quota period.
+A Certificate of Origin (CoO) is a signed statement as to the country of origin of the exported products for a particular shipment.
+This document is required by foreign governments, declaring that goods in a particular international shipment are of a certain origin.
+Certificates of Origin can also be used to satisfy the buyers that the products exported are wholly obtained, produced or manufactured in a certain country.
+Customs officers will use this document to determine whether or not a preferential duty rate applies on the products being imported and whether a shipment may be legally imported during a specific quota period.

 HOW TO JOIN THE CHAMBER

 If your interests mesh with our Vision & Mission or if you are interested in any of our member services – click here and follow the steps to becoming a member of the Trinidad and Tobago Chamber of Industry and Commerce.